Eurasian Steppe: Trade habits

 The major centers of population and high culture in Eurasia are Europe, the Middle East, India and China.
 For some purposes it is useful to treat Greater Iran as a separate region.
-All these regions are connected by the Eurasian Steppe route which was an active predecessor of the Silk Road.
+All these regions are connected directly or indirectly by the Eurasian Steppe route which was an active predecessor of the Silk Road.
 The latter started in the Guanzhong region of China and ran west along the Hexi Corridor to the Tarim Basin.
 From there it went southwest to Greater Iran and turned southeast to India or west to the Middle East and Europe.
 A minor branch went northwest along the great rivers and north of the Caspian Sea to the Black Sea.
 When faced with a rich caravan the steppe nomads could either rob it, or tax it, or hire themselves out as guards.
-Economically these three forms of taxation or parasitism amounted to the same thing.
+Economically, these three forms of taxation or parasitism amounted to the same thing.
 Trade was usually most vigorous when a strong empire controlled the steppe and reduced the number of petty chieftains preying on trade.
 The silk road first became significant and Chinese silk began reaching the Roman Empire about the time that the Emperor of Han pushed Chinese power west to the Tarim Basin.